-Marley said there’s about 40 species of mushrooms in Maine that are commonly collected and eaten, and of those, there are maybe eight or 10 species that are especially popular.
-On the flip side, there’s about the same number of common toxic mushrooms.
+Marley said there are about 40 species of mushrooms in Maine that are commonly collected and eaten, and of those, there are maybe eight or 10 species that are especially popular.
+On the flip side, the number of common toxic mushrooms is about the same.
 And there are plenty of mushrooms for which the toxicity or edibility is unknown, Marley said.

 For the past 15 years, Marley has served as a volunteer mushroom identification consultant to the Northern New England Poison Center and, at times, the Massachusetts and Rhode Island Poison Control Center.
 Each year, during mushroom season (late spring through November), he’s contacted on average two or three times a week about potential mushroom poisonings.
 The majority of the calls are about toddlers who’ve been exposed to mushrooms but don’t get sick.

 Over the years, he’s learned that people frequently get sick from mushrooms because they mistake them for edible look-alikes or simply don’t have the knowledge to determine it’s poisonous.
 There have also been cases in which travelers forage in Maine and mistake a poisonous mushroom for a similar mushroom that is edible in their home country.

 Fortunately, the most common kind of mushroom poisoning isn’t serious and causes only temporary gastrointestinal discomfort.
 Yet, there are some species of fungi that do more damage.
 And while some mushrooms are fine to eat when cooked, they’re toxic when raw.